harshdeeply/goadopt/readme.md

 ### GET /listing/{id}

 - Retrieves the listing with the specified ID.
 - Requires a valid JWT token in the header.
 - Only allows access to listings owned by the authenticated user, otherwise returns an error.

+### DELETE /listing/{id}

+- Deletes the listing with the specified ID.
+- Requires a valid JWT token in the header.
+- Only allows access to listings owned by the authenticated user, otherwise returns an error.